lacework-dev/container-auto-scan/README.md

 #### Things to Note

-- The Inline Scanner based container repository is named `container-auto-scan-inline` instead of `contianer-auto-scan`
+- The Inline Scanner based container repository is named `container-auto-scan-inline` instead of `container-auto-scan`
 - The Inline Scanner based container runs as `root` rather than `user`
   - As a result, the `lacework.toml` file is mounted in `/root/` rather than `/home/user/`
 - The Inline Scanner based scans require an access token be provided in one of two ways: